mesfind/bioinfo-python/_episodes/02-datatypes.md

 # Python Packages

-There are an immense number of Python packages (also called libraries) out there that do a lot of different things.
+There is an immense number of Python packages (also called libraries) out there that do a lot of different things.
 Python doesn't have a heavily managed central resource like CRAN for R, but you can find a long and probably incomplete [list of packages for Python online](https://pypi.python.org/pypi/).
-Additionally, Anaconda provides easy installs of over 620 packages listed [here](https://docs.continuum.io/anaconda/pkg-docs).
+Additionally, Anaconda provides easy installs of over 600 packages listed [here](https://anaconda.org/anaconda/repo).

 ## Installing New Packages